Fun to learn of Lazy, Good Food ways of cooking at the first day of the Minnesota State Fair! This idea for Dilly Beans comes from – Sue Bembenek

-Basic Vegan Soup – make it different each time.
+Basic Vegan Soup – make a little different each time.

 Step One: Survey what is available whether in the garden or the refrigerator and pantry

-Step Two: Typical start – onions, garlic, celery, carrots and spicy peppers in oil, Saute so flavors mix.
+Step Two: Typical start – onions, garlic, celery, carrots and spicy peppers in oil, Saute for 3 to 5 minutes so flavors mix.